 3. Caramoan

-Did you know that a bunch of Survivor-type shows from all over the world are filmed in the Philippines?
-Well, many of them are made in Caramoan, a peninsula located east of Manila, on the island of Luzon.
-You only have to look at the photos we leave you below to realize what a paradise it is, with islands very similar to those seen in Coron and El Nido, but with 1% of the tourism those receive.
+Did you know that a bunch of Survivor-style shows from all over the world have been filmed in the Philippines?
+Well, many of them were filmed in Caramoan, a peninsula located east of Manila, on the island of Luzon.
+You only have to look at the photos below to realize what a paradise it is, with islands very similar to the ones you see in Coron and El Nido, but with just 1% of the visitors they get.

 Getting there is still a slog, but it pays off.
-To discover the best spots you will need to do at least a couple of island hoppings, but the prices are still very restrained.
-To tell you that the most expensive tour costs 2.500 pesos for the whole boat of up to 6 people, compared to the 10.000–12.000 in El Nido.
+To discover the best spots you will need to do at least a couple of island-hopping trips, but the prices are still very reasonable.
+Just to give you an idea, the most expensive tour costs 2,500 pesos for the whole boat of up to 6 people, compared to the 10,000–12,000 in El Nido.

-If you combine Caramoan with Legazpi and, during whale shark sighting season, with Donsol, you have a guaranteed great trip through that less touristy Philippines you are looking for.
+If you combine Caramoan with Legazpi and, during whale shark sighting season, with Donsol, you have the makings of a fantastic trip through that lesser-known side of the Philippines you are looking for.
 In addition, you could also venture to explore northern Luzon in places like Banaue, Batad, Bontoc, Baguio or Sagada.

 Read all about this destination in our Caramoan Guide.